Leptogenesis in Inflationary models with Non-Abelian Gauge Fields: Introduction

-Significant improvement in the cosmological observations and their precision in the last couple of decades has enabled us to partially uncover history of the early Universe.
-The emerging picture is that the early Universe has undergone a period of accelerated expansion, {the} inflationary period, followed by a reheating era leading to a radiation-dominated Universe and then matter-dominated period.
-Although we do not have the precise value of the inflationary scale $H$ (Hubble during inflation) and the reheat temperature $\treh$, current observations provide an upper bound of $H\lesssim 10^{13}$ GeV and the strict lower bound of about $\treh\gtrsim 1$ MeV, due to the Big Bang Nucleosynthesis (BBN).
-Observation of primordial gravity waves will fix the value of $H$, while its non-observation will improve its upper bound.
+Significant improvement in the cosmological observations and their precision in the last couple of decades has enabled us to partially uncover the history of the early Universe.
+The leading paradigm is that the early Universe has undergone a period of accelerated expansion, {the} inflationary period, followed by a reheating era leading to a radiation-dominated Universe and then matter-dominated period.
+Although we do not have the precise value of the inflationary scale $H$ (Hubble during inflation) and the reheat temperature $\treh$, current observations provide an upper bound of $H\lesssim 10^{13}$ GeV, for the simplest single-field models, and the strict lower bound of about $\treh\gtrsim 1$ MeV, due to the Big Bang Nucleosynthesis (BBN).
+A particularly important prediction of the simplest inflationary models is the existence of primordial gravitational waves, which are not yet observed.
+If observed, the amplitude of the primordial gravitational waves will fix the value of $H$ within these models.
+On the other hand, if the primordial gravitational waves continue to evade detection, the upper bound on $H$ will improve, effectively ruling out more and more of the unsophisticated inflationary models.
+We will stick to the inflationary paradigm for the rest of this paper.

 A class of interesting questions one might ask is how details of {the} inflationary model has affected the Universe we see today.
 Another class of interesting questions is how sensitive inflationary models are to the UV, in particular the Planck scale, physics.
 In this work we consider a particular model which has a feature relevant to the first class of questions while this question is asked within two models of inflation which have a better controlled UV sensitivity behavior than most of the usual inflationary models.
 (For possible implications of UV physics on CMB observations, e.g. see \cite{non-BD-Paper}.)